Tag Archives: death

 By | 9 Apr 2016

-One of the most controversial doctrines which has been taught over the last 30 years or so is that of divine prosperity, the concept that it is not God’s will for Christian believers to live in poverty, but to actually have more financial resources than barely-enough-to-survive.
-I’d estimate that it’s the 3rd most controversial doctrine out there, the… Read More »
+One of the most controversial doctrines which has been ever taught over the last 4 decades or so is that of divine prosperity, the concept being defined as it is not God’s will for Christian believers to live in poverty, but to actually have more financial resources than barely-enough-to-survive.
+I’d estimate that it’s the 3rd most controversial doctrine… Read More »